hechtcarmel/slack-knowledge-agent/backend/docs/LLM.md

 ### System Prompt Design

 The agent uses a carefully crafted system prompt that:
-- Defines the agent's role and capabilities
+- Defines the agent's role and capabilities with emphasis on comprehensive investigation
 - Lists available tools with usage instructions
 - Provides parameter format specifications
 - Emphasizes proper tool usage patterns
+- **Mandates thorough investigation over quick responses**
+- **Requires multi-source validation for all claims**
+- **Prevents premature conclusions with built-in checkpoints**

 ```typescript
 const systemMessage = `You are a Slack Knowledge Agent that helps users find information from their Slack workspace.